Purpose of this Policy

 - Your financial details e.g. your salary and details of other income, details of your savings, details of your expenditure, and details of account(s) held with other providers if you repay your loan from those account(s)

 - Details about all of your existing borrowings and loans

 - Information about your employment status including whether you are employed, retired or receive benefits

-- Information about your occupier status, such as whether you are a tenant, live with parents or are an owner occupier of the property in which you live at the time of your application Information which is relevant for your residency and/or citizenship status, such as your nationality, your length of residency in the UK and/or whether you have the permanent right to reside in UK
+- Information about your occupier status, such as whether you are a tenant, live with parents or are an owner-occupier of the property in which you live at the time of your application Information which is relevant for your residency and/or citizenship status, such as your nationality, your length of residency in the UK and/or whether you have the permanent right to reside in the UK

 - How you contacted LoanOnYourCar.com

 The information we collect about you will be used in the following ways:

 - To check your identity and credit standing and to enable us to consider and process your application for a loan

 - To assess your credit history and confirm your employment details

 - To detect, prevent and investigate actual and potential fraud and related activities